-Our primary sources of liquidity are cash and cash equivalents, funds from operations and, if necessary, borrowings under our credit facilities.
-As of December 31, 2014, we have a U.S. credit agreement consisting of a \$300 million revolving senior credit facility (the "Revolver").
-The Revolver matures on January 8, 2018, and as of December 31, 2014, \$139 million was outstanding.
-In addition, we have foreign credit facilities with borrowing capacity of approximately \$92 million of which \$1 million was outstanding and \$3 million was used for import and export guarantees and bank acceptance notes as of December 31, 2014.
+The Amendment provided the Company with a \$400 million revolving senior credit facility (the "Revolver"), which includes a \$10 million swing line sublimit, a \$10 million letter of credit sublimit, and a \$20 million alternative currency sublimit, and a \$100 million term loan facility (the "Term Loan Facility").
+We may from time to time request additional increases in the aggregate commitments under the Credit Agreement of up to \$200 million, subject to the Lenders electing to increase their commitments or by means of the addition of new Lenders, and subject to at least half of each increase in aggregate commitments being in the form of term loans, with the remaining amount of each increase being an increase in the amount of the Revolver.
+The Revolver and the term loan both mature on January 8, 2018, and as of December 31, 2015, \$464.5 million was outstanding.
+In addition, we have short-term foreign credit facilities with borrowing capacity of approximately \$84 million with \$1 million used for import and export guarantees.
+We also have foreign long-term debt of approximately \$2 million.
 Our primary liquidity requirements have been to meet our capital expenditure needs and to fund on-going operations.
-For 2014, 2013, and 2012, our working capital was \$538 million, \$493 million, and \$378 million, respectively.
-Our working capital increased in 2014 due primarily to the increase in accounts payable.
-Our working capital increased in 2013 due primarily to the consolidation of BCD's net assets as a result of the acquisition.
+For 2015 and 2014, and 2013, our working capital was \$571 million, \$526 million, and \$493 million, respectively.
+In 2015 our working capital increased due to increase in short-term investments, accounts receivable and inventories.
+These increases were driven by the Pericom acquisition.
+Our working capital increased in 2014 due primarily to the increase in cash and cash equivalents, and a decrease in accounts payable.
 We expect cash generated by our operations together with existing cash, cash equivalents, short-term investments and available credit facilities to be sufficient to satisfy our working capital needs, capital asset purchases, outstanding commitments and other liquidity requirements associated with our existing operations for at least the next 12 months.

-In 2014, 2013 and 2012, our capital expenditures were approximately \$59 million, \$44 million and \$60 million, respectively, which includes approximately \$18 million, \$7 million and \$14 million of capital expenditures related to the investment agreement with the Management Committee of the Chengdu Hi-Tech Industrial Development Zone (the "CDHT") for 2014, 2013 and 2012, respectively.
+In 2015, 2014 and 2013, our capital expenditures were approximately \$138 million, \$59 million and \$44 million, respectively, which includes approximately \$62 million, \$18 million and \$7 million of capital expenditures related to the investment agreement with the Management Committee of the Chengdu Hi-Tech Industrial Development Zone (the "CDHT") for 2015, 2014 and 2013, respectively.
 Our capital expenditures for these periods were primarily related to manufacturing expansion in our facilities in China and, to a lesser extent, our wafer fabrication facility in the U.S. and office buildings.
-Capital expenditures in 2014 were approximately 7% of our net sales, which was lower than our previous historical 10% to 12% model.
+Capital expenditures in 2015 were approximately 16% of our net sales, which was greater than our previous historical 5% to 9% model due to the construction and furnishing of the Chengdu manufacturing site.

 In 2010, we announced an investment agreement with the Management Committee of the CDHT.
 Under this agreement, we formed a joint venture with a Chinese partner, Chengdu Ya Guang Electronic Company Limited ("Ya Guang"), to establish a semiconductor assembly and test facility in Chengdu, China.
 We currently own 95% of the joint venture.
-The CDHT granted the joint venture a 50 year land lease, provides temporary facilities for up to three years at a subsidized rent while the manufacturing facility is constructed and provides corporate and employee tax incentives, tax refunds, subsidies and other financial support.
+The CDHT granted the joint venture a 50 year land lease, provides corporate and employee tax incentives, tax refunds, subsidies and other financial support.
 This is a long-term, multi-year project that will provide us additional capacity as needed.
-As of December 31, 2014, we have invested \$65 million, primarily for infrastructure, buildings and equipment related capital expenditures.
+As of December 31, 2015, we have invested \$120 million, primarily for infrastructure, buildings and equipment related capital expenditures.